nus-cs2103/website-base/admin/participation.md

       * 2 points if only one of the conditions is satisfied.
       * 1 point if submitted but both conditions are not satisfied.
   * Other weekly activities:
-    * There could be other activities related to the lecture, or the administration of the module.
+    * There could be other activities related to the lecture, or the administration of the course.
     * Refer the activity description for evaluation criteria.
 </div>